 When confronted with these criticisms, Koch Foundation representatives insisted on the separation between the nonprofit and the Koch brothers business and politics.
 Hardin said, “We can’t speak to what Koch industries is doing, we are the foundation.”
 Jacobson added, “We are a separate organization.”

 However, Koch Foundation tax returns make clear that the nonprofit foundation and the for-profit Koch industries, which has aggressively pushed to expand its media holdings and conservative political impact, are financial bedfellows.
-Charles Koch sits on the board of both, and the corporate side is the major donor financing the nonprofit foundation.
+Charles Koch sits on the board of both, and is the major donor financing the nonprofit foundation.

 Strikingly, as the Koch brothers have expanded their public political profile, the nonprofit foundation has ballooned its resources and reach.
 In 2011, the foundation reported a total revenue of $6.1 million—in the following year, revenue jumped to $71 million, then $181 million by 2013.
 The bulk of the foundation’s growth can be charted to rising donations from the Koch industries business empire.